 Michael and I had the brainwave, we could do our Christmas shopping in the Ubud markets.
 After patting ourselves on the back for getting such great bargains in the market we sought out a post office.
-Dohh!
+Pahaha!
 It cost a bloody fortune to send home (£122 and 3 months by sea).
-Not as cheap a Christmas as we would have liked.
 Now being home, the package has arrived and one third of it is broken!
 Bugger.

 Our final stop in Bali and at long last, we’d found our island paradise.
 Situated just south east of Bali we were amazed how overlooked this little island is.
 It was beautiful and so quiet.
 We stayed in a charming little bungalow, tucked away just back from the ocean.

 We spent our days on a hired scooter ($5 per day!) scooting around the island seeing the sights.
 Together we scoped out a delicious sushi bar, a seaweed farm and cliff jumping spot on the adjoining island.
 I was secretly pleased the tide was out and we didn’t have to do the jump!
 Thankfully Michael did most of the scooter driving as I would have been far too wimpy for those rough roads!